mariumrs/MachineLearning/README.md

 # E - Portfolio
 ## About me
-Im a Masters student pursuing Data science based in UAE
+I am a Masters student pursuing Data science based in the UAE.

 ### Skills
 - Data Anlysis
 - Business analytics
 - Data Visualization
-- Quick and flexible with different domains
+- Machine Learning Algorithms
+- Deep Learning

 ### Expertise
 Python, R, Google Analytics 4, Tableau, power BI, Jira, SQLplus , MySQL, SAP

 ## Projects
-Here is a summary of all the details of my projects so far!
+Here is a summary of all the details of my Machine Learning project so far!

-### Data visualization [Oct 2024]
+### Machine Learning [Jan 2025]
 #### Introduction
-In this unit, I explored the critical role of data visualization in analyzing large datasets to enhance understanding of business challenges and inform decision-making processes.
-Data visualization serves as a universal language, enabling viewers to uncover patterns and relationships within data, thus facilitating effective communication of business issues both internally and externally.
+In this unit, I delved into the evolving landscape of machine learning and its significance in deriving insights from complex data.
+Through hands-on experience and theoretical exploration, I developed an understanding of how algorithms can be trained to recognize patterns, make predictions, and support data-driven strategies.
+Machine learning emerged not just as a technical skillset, but as a practical tool for solving real-world problems transforming raw information into actionable intelligence across diverse business contexts.

 #### Expected Learning outcmes:
-- Learn fundementals of visualizations
+- Understand the fundamentals of machine learning concepts and algorithms
-- Learn how to effectively visualize data
+- Learn how to apply machine learning techniques to real-world datasets
+- Develop the ability to critically evaluate model performance and outcomes
-- Engage in self reflection
+- Engage in self-reflection on the ethical and practical implications of machine learning

 #### How I’ve applied these concepts in practice

-The activities paired with self reflection really made me aware of where I stood in terms of my own development
+The activities paired with self reflection really made me aware of where I stood in terms of my personal development.

 ### Unit 1-2
 Learned objectives: